filipszumski/crowdfunding-product-page/README.md

 ## Description

-This is a crowdfunding product page application, as a customer you are able to buy chosen product, add page to bookmarks, see funding progress
+This is a crowdfunding product page application, as a customer you are able to buy chosen product, add page to bookmarks, see funding progress.

 ## Technologies